DragonBones/Demos/README.md

 ======================
 http://dragonbones.github.com/

-In this project you will find lots of DragonBones demos which have been seperated into two categories, DesignPanelDemos and LibraryDemos.
+In this project you can find lots of DragonBones' demos which have been separated into two categories, DesignPanelDemos and LibraryDemos.

 **DesignPanelDemos** is for designers.
 It contains character design with animations which can be imported by DragonBones design panel.
 Following steps show you how to use DesignPanelDemos: